myseq/notes/README.md

 # Notes (cheat sheets)
-As of Sept 2022, I start this repository to keep my notes and some cheat sheets that I constantly collecting.
+As of Sept 2022, I start this repository to keep my notes and cheat sheets that I constantly collecting.

 This repository contains:
 - Ansible playbooks